 The Sony WF-C500 can go anywhere

-The Sony WF-C500 isn’t a particularly notable pair of earbuds because it isn’t a specialist, rather, this pair of IPX4-rated earbuds gets the job done at just about every twist and turn.
+The Sony WF-C500 isn’t a particularly notable pair of earbuds because it isn’t a specialist.
+Rather, this pair of IPX4-rated earbuds will get the job done at just about every twist and turn.

-While the WF-C500 lacks noise cancelling, it has good enough isolation to rival other noise cancelling earbuds, and even outperforms the AirPods Pro with ANC on.
+While the WF-C500 lacks noise canceling, it has good enough isolation to rival other noise canceling earbuds.
 The default frequency response is very good and should please most listeners.
 Still, if you’re someone who likes to tweak things to absolute perfection, the Sony Headphones Connect app (iOS and Android) has plenty to offer.
 Here, you can use its five-band equalizer to adjust the sound and choose to prioritize sound quality or connection stability.
 For iPhones, you get the necessary AAC codec to get the best audio you can get with your Apple device.
 Android owners will make do with SBC or AAC only.

 The WF-C500 microphone is all right in ideal conditions but really lags behind the competition when it comes to sub-optimal environments.